 Ricky Hatton's professional boxing career spanned more than 15 years — from 1997 to 2012.

-Hatton made his debut against Colin McAuley at the age of 18 on September 11, 1997, defeating McAuley via 1st round RTD.
+Hatton made his professional boxing debut against Colin McAuley at the age of 18 on September 11, 1997, defeating McAuley via 1st round RTD.
 He went on to win 42 more consecutive fights after the debut, which included 30 wins via stoppage.

 Hatton had his first world title fight at the age of 26 on June 4, 2005 after 38 professional fights, against Kostya Tszyu for the super-lightweight IBF and The Ring titles.
 He defeated Tszyu via 11th round RTD to become the super-lightweight champion of the world.